 Students may need to purchase materials for classes, as follows:

 - Required instructional materials of continuing value outside of the classroom must be paid for by the student.
 These are tangible materials essential to satisfy course objectives, have value to the student outside the classroom, belong to the student and may be taken home.
 These materials include, but are not limited to, such items as textbooks, workbooks, syllabi, computer discs, tools, uniforms and canvases.
 They also include materials, such as clay, that are transformed into materials of lasting value.
 NOTE: Some classes carry a fee for required instructional materials.
 These fees are for the types of materials described above.
 When such fees are indicated, the materials for which the fees are levied are supplied at district costs and are sold as a convenience to students.
 However, students may choose not to pay the fee indicated and provide the materials themselves.
 Students are warned that they will not be able to complete the requirements of a course if they do not purchase or provide required instructional materials.

 - Students are advised to provide certain instructional materials of an optional nature.
 These are materials that enhance a student's learning experience in the classroom, but are not essential to completion of course objectives.

 Parking permits are required at the Newport Beach and Garden Grove Centers.
-All registered students using these lots at any time are required to purchase and display a parking permit.
+All persons using these lots at any time are required to purchase and display a parking permit. $2 day permits are available at the learning center locations; you can find the daily parking permit machine located in the center of each parking lot at the Newport Beach and Garden Grove Centers.
 Although the sticker will not guarantee a parking space, it will avoid the possibility of receiving a parking citation.